 Gear Bong.
-The Intelligence Brief – Issue 63
+Signals In The Noise – Issue 63

 I hope your Friday is going well, or, if you’re in a part of the world where the weekend is already underway, I hope you’re having a good weekend.
 (If you’re in Australia and your Saturday is almost over, can you tell me if my son’s soccer team will win their Saturday game tomorrow?)

 The Aspens are yellow and falling to the ground over here in the mountains of Boulder, CO.
 It’s a lovely time to step away from the computer and get out in nature.

 The coronavirus is showing no signs of giving up around the world, with scientists reporting that it’s now starting to mutate into more aggressive versions.
 We could be looking at another year of living in this new normal of masks, social distancing, and people uncomfortably avoiding eye contact in public, as if that will reduce the risk of getting Covid.

 In other news, due to life with Covid, 87% of people are commuting half as much, which means we should have twice as much time to work on growing our online businesses.
 (You like my math skillz there?)

 Speaking of growing your business, here are this week’s hand-picked, curated-just-for-you articles that can help you get your business engine running better.